 Now, let’s come to the interesting part.
 How are you going to know how much salary you should get in Germany?
 Thanks to the internet, now you can get insider information also on this taboo topic.
 Below are some of the websites that I use:

 This website provides a quick way to know how much salary you can get per job title and region in Germany.
 Just type in the job title and the city name that you are searching for.
-You will then see an estimated salary range for this job title.
+You will then see an estimated salary range for this job title in Germany.
 The nice thing is that when you are searching for a job, they also list the estimated salary range of that job.
 So, you will already have an idea if the salary is meeting your expectation before you consider applying.

 Besides, when you search for a specific job title, they will also show you a table with an estimated salary per each state in Germany.
 So, you will have some ideas in which state you are better paid than the others.